kooparse/zalgebra/README.md

-mult | Construct quaternion resulting from the multiplication of two given ones scale | Construct quaternion resulting from the multiplication of all components of the given quat dot | Return the dot product between two quaternions from_euler_angles | Construct quaternion from Euler angles
+mult | Construct quaternion resulting from the multiplication of two given ones scale | Construct quaternion resulting from the multiplication of all components of the given quat dot | Return the dot product between two quaternions to_mat4 | Convert given quat to rotation 4x4 matrix from_euler_angles | Construct quaternion from Euler angles